New York’s Premier

 • $50,000 per person in PIP benefits

-• Additional liability insurance to cover injuries to others and property damage
+• Additional liability coverage for injuries to others and property damage

-• Suspension or revocation of your driver’s license and registration
+• Suspension or revocation of your driver’s license and registration, making it illegal to drive until the issue is resolved

 No-fault coverage ensures that you’re not stuck waiting for a court decision to receive medical care.
 It provides access to doctors, treatment, and partial wage reimbursement immediately following an accident.

-At Grigoropoulos Law Group, we frequently assist clients who have gaps in coverage, were wrongfully denied benefits, or have been penalized for insurance lapses.
+At Grigor Law Injury & Car Accident Lawyers, we frequently assist clients who have gaps in coverage, were wrongfully denied benefits, or have been penalized for insurance lapses.

 If you’re unsure about your policy or recent penalties, don’t wait.
 Reach out now.
 We offer confidential consultations to review your New York State no-fault insurance compliance.